-Costs of meter reading, debt recovery/disconnections consultations with customers, query/complaint investigations and customer-side leaks are directly allocated by timesheets and charged to Retail.
-All other direct costs, allocated by timesheets, relate to Treated Water Distribution.
+Costs of meter reading, debt recovery/disconnections, query/complaint investigations, customer-side leaks and meter changing are directly allocated by timesheets and charged to Retail.

-Office work and administration costs are allocated to Retail on the basis of a management estimate, which is 30%, and the rest is allocated to Treated Water Distribution.
+Office work and administration costs are allocated to Retail on the basis of a management estimate, which is 30%.